SkidMarc25/yumepokeredX/README.md

 Two common criticisms of Pokémon Red and Blue is that the world can feel empty and underdeveloped, and that many Pokémon have very limited or non-ideal moves.
 This hack focuses on addressing these two issues by
-1. **adding new storyline events**, especially in the post-game, and **adding new locations**, in a way which maintains the authenticity of the Gen 1 experience;
+1. **adding new storyline events**, especially in the post-game, as well as **new locations**, in a way which maintains the authenticity of the Gen 1 experience;
 2. parsimoniously **rebalancing moves and learnsets**, making more Pokémon viable and thus giving more team-building options to the player.

 - [Move changes](docs/move_changes.md)